The Wall Street Journal on Troll Bridge by Neil Gaiman and Colleen Doran “…lushly illustrated, deeply felt.”

-Recent reviews and profiles on Colleen Doran’s latest work Gone to Amerikay from The Wall Street Journal, Boing Boing, and Irish Echo.
+On Colleen Doran’s work Gone to Amerikay from The Wall Street Journal, Boing Boing, and Irish Echo.
 The editors of Irish Echo asked Colleen to do a Gone to Amerikay-themed cover for their 2012 St Patrick’s Day issue, which was then presented to President Obama by Deputy First Minister Martin McGuinness of Northern Ireland.

 I’ve also always admired the Asian sense of line and negative space.
 I was very fond of many of the late 19th to early 20th century graphic artists and illustrators, and I realized that much of what I enjoyed about their work was the direct influence of the woodblock prints being imported from Asia in the 19th century.
 They were a huge influence on Toulouse Lautrec, Alphonese Mucha, Vincent Van Gogh and others.
 Van Gogh’s famous painting of iris is very similar to a Hokusai print of iris, and the graphic line of art nouveau is the direct descendant of the fusion of Western form and Asian line.